rakyll/drive/README.md

 ```

 + Due to the reasons explained in the pull section, drive should be able to warn you in case of total clobbers on data.
-To turn off this behaviour/safety, pass in the `-force` flag i.e:
+To turn off this behaviour/safety, pass in the `-ignore-conflict` flag i.e:

 ```shell
 $ drive push -force sure_of_content